fuzzy76/dotfiles/README.md

 6. Do the App store manual installs below
 7. Reboot (a lot of settings won't take effect until Finder etc has been restarted)

+#Todo
-# Todo (this will probably be moved to issues once I feel the repo is stable)
+These will probably be moved to issues once I feel the repo is stable:
 * Figure out which apps needs to be added to autostart
 * Figure out a better way to configure cloud syncing
 * Consider phpenv end rbenv